-Trevor Johnston is an associate political scientist at the RAND Corporation.
-He is broadly interested in the political economy of conflict and development.
-He works on security assistance and conflict stabilization in the Middle East, with a focus on the Arabian Gulf.
-His recent work includes projects on peacebuilding and stabilization in Yemen and a series of evaluations of U.S. security cooperation in Africa and the Middle East.
+Trevor Johnston is a political scientist at the RAND Corporation and is broadly interested in the political economy of conflict and development.
+His work focuses on security assistance and conflict stabilization in the Middle East.
+His recent projects include studies on peacebuilding and stabilization in Yemen, defense institutional reform in the Arabian Gulf, and a series of evaluations of U.S. security cooperation in Africa and the Middle East.

 Before coming to RAND, Johnston studied labor and welfare policies in the Arabian Gulf and worked on structural reform in North Africa.
 From 2015 to 2017, Johnston was a Middle East Initiative Fellow in the Belfer Center at Harvard's Kennedy School of Government.